 Philo, Spec.Laws 2.253 And such a man will never entirely escape, for there are innumerable beings looking on, zealots for and keepers of the national laws, of rigid justice, prompt to stone such a criminal, and visiting without pity all such as work wickedness, unless, indeed, we are prepared to say that a man who acts in such a way as to dishonour his father or his mother is worthy of death, but that he who behaves with impiety towards a name more glorious than even the respect due to one’s parents, is to be borne with as but a moderate offender.

-Luke points out that the charge is not true, that the Gentile that had been seen with Paul did not enter the temple.
+Luke points out these accusations against Paul are not true, that the Gentile that had been seen with Paul did not enter the temple.
 The charge comes from “Jews from the province of Asia,” quite possibly from Ephesus.
 They would have been the most likely pilgrims to recognize Trophimus as a Gentile convert and associate of Paul.
 These men are never called disciples, so the implication is that they are Jewish pilgrims.

-If this is true, there is a hint here that the Jews from Ephesus were anti-Paul and quite willing to stir up trouble for him in Jerusalem.
+If this is true, there is a hint here that the Jews from Ephesus were anti-Paul and quite willing to make accusations against Paul that are not quite true (or at least based on rumors).
 I have speculated earlier that Paul’s time in Ephesus was more troubled than Luke lets on; this is another bit of evidence in that regard.
 Perhaps Paul was in prison on Ephesus after all!

 That Diaspora Jews are interested in rioting in the Temple over potential desecration indicates that Diaspora Jews cannot be considered “liberal” on Law.
 These are people who are very zealous for the traditions of the Law and the sanctity of the temple and are willing execute Paul for breaking the sanctity of the Temple.
 Like Paul before his conversion, the Hellenistic Jews are willing to use force if necessary to defend the Law and the Temple.